 C. Romantic period

 38. Singspiel is a form of opera in which country?

 39. What inspires the design of the Sydney Opera House in Australia?

 40. Opera originated in which country at the end of the 16th century?

 41. What is comic opera also known as?

 Opera is hard to understand and enjoy, but this musical form still exists and thrives in many parts around the world.
-We hope you enjoy this quiz and enhance your knowledge.
+We hope you enjoy these opera quiz questions and answers.
 Want more?
 Try this one on 80s music, this about classical music, or this trivia quiz about Macbeth.

 Pope Francis asked to write a opera and for a song I’m writing I’d like to know when each instrument became a five in the opera.
 The song I’m writing is a BC AD.
 Before Christ After Death so I could start with a Lyre.
 Then have each instrument play a few notes.
 Then all tother.
 So when did each instrument come into the opera family?